 |Lemon Juice (fresh)||3 tbsp.|

-Add in the cherries, turn heat to medium-high, bring to boil, stirring often.
+Add in cherries, turn on heat to medium-high, bring to boil, stir often.

 Reduce to a simmer until cherries are soft and the mixture has thickened.